-Aspect of implementation of the transparency framework that should be improved Recommendation for improvement It is not known whether Sri Lanka has an information gathering process in place.
-Sri Lanka is recommended to ensure that it has put in place an effective information gathering process to identify all relevant past and future rulings and all potential exchange jurisdictions and to implement a review and supervision mechanism, as soon as possible.
-This recommendation remains unchanged since the prior year peer review report.
-It is not known whether Sri Lanka has a domestic legal framework allowing spontaneous exchange of information on rulings if needed and has a process in place to ensure the timely exchange of information on rulings in the form required by the transparency framework.
-Sri Lanka is recommended to put in place a domestic legal framework allowing spontaneous exchange of information on rulings if needed and to ensure the timely exchange of information on rulings in the form required by the transparency framework.
-This recommendation remains unchanged since the prior year peer review report.
+Aspect of implementation of the transparency framework that should be improved Recommendation for improvement Sri Lanka has not put in place the necessary information gathering process.
+Sri Lanka is recommended to finalise its information gathering process for identifying all future rulings and potential exchange jurisdictions, with a review and supervision mechanism, as soon as possible.
+This recommendation remains unchanged since the 2017 and 2018 peer review reports.
+Sri Lanka does not have a process to complete the templates on relevant rulings, to make them available to the Competent Authority for exchange of information, and to exchange them with relevant jurisdictions.
+Sri Lanka is recommended to put in place a domestic legal framework allowing spontaneous exchange of information on rulings and to develop a process to complete the templates on relevant rulings and to ensure that the exchanges of information on rulings occur in accordance with the form and timelines under the transparency framework.
+This recommendation remains unchanged since the 2017 and 2018 peer review reports.